alibaba/opentelemetry-go-auto-instrumentation/README.md

 # Introduction

 This project provides an automatic solution for Golang applications that want to leverage OpenTelemetry to enable effective observability.
+No code changes are required in the target application, and the instrumentation is done at compile time.
+The only thing you need to do is to replace `go build` with `otelbuild`.

 # How to Build